-One important issue that has been making headlines in many reports is the Social Security disability finance crisis.
-The program is being hit by a large wave of applications from the Baby Boomer generation as that cohort ages and the number of disabled beneficiaries grows.
-The influx of claims is increasing pressure on a program that has faced long-term funding challenges.
+One important issue making headlines is the Social Security disability finance challenge.
+The program is seeing a large wave of applications as the Baby Boomer generation ages and the number of disabled beneficiaries grows, which increases pressure on a system with long-term funding challenges.

 The volume of applications is up significantly compared with a decade earlier.
-Over recent years, millions of jobs were eliminated in a tough economy, and many people with disabilities lost work and have had trouble finding new jobs.
-The heightened demand for benefits has also created a backlog: most cases commonly take two years or more to resolve, which makes the system’s financial strain worse.
+In recent years many people with disabilities lost work during a difficult labor market and have had trouble finding new jobs, and the heightened demand has helped create a backlog: many cases commonly take two years or more to resolve.

-Estimates from Congress in past years indicated the trust fund supporting Social Security disability could be depleted within a relatively short period, meaning the program could be unable to pay full benefits without action from lawmakers.
-The Social Security retirement fund has also faced long-term financing concerns.
-Because the problem is large and structural, policymakers have proposed a variety of changes, from adjusting eligibility ages to means-testing higher-income beneficiaries, but no simple solution has emerged.
+Estimates from past congressional analyses indicated the trust fund supporting Social Security disability could become depleted within a relatively short period unless lawmakers act, and the Social Security retirement trust also faces long-term financing concerns.
+Because this is a structural problem, policymakers have proposed a variety of changes, from adjusting eligibility to means-testing higher-income beneficiaries, but no simple, one-size-fits-all solution has emerged.

 Disability benefit claims often rise during economic hardship because people who become disabled are more likely to be laid off and less likely to find new work.
 In recent cycles experts projected millions would seek disability benefits, an increase from earlier years.

 There are about 13.6 million people who currently receive Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) disability benefits.
-SSI is intended for people with limited work history and strict income and asset limits; the average monthly SSI payment has historically been substantially lower than SSDI.
-Social Security Disability Insurance is for people with a qualifying work history and typically provides higher average monthly payments.
+SSI is needs-based and intended for people with limited work history and strict income and asset limits; the average monthly SSI payment has historically been substantially lower than SSDI, which generally serves people with a qualifying work history and provides higher average monthly payments.

 Two administrative issues also complicate the system.
 First, disability verification is complex, and some people who receive benefits may not fully meet the eligibility criteria.
 Second, the application and appeals process is challenging: roughly 70% of initial applications are denied, and many applicants need to appeal to obtain benefits.